driessenberend/Polarity_in_Parliament-Thesis_Berend_Driessen/README.md

 ## Information Studies: Data Science Track

-### Polarity in parliament- Assessing the potential of automatic labelling techniques and sentiment information for the analysis of parliamentary debates using neural networks, Elasticsearch and Kibana
+### Polarity in parliament - Assessing the potential of automatic labelling techniques and sentiment information for the analysis of parliamentary debates using neural networks, Elasticsearch and Kibana

 _Author: Berend Driessen, University of Amsterdam, submitted in partial fulfillment for the degree of master of science_